 · Identify as Indigenous and/or Black;

-· Have obtained a doctoral degree, normally within the last five years from the start date of the funding, or will have obtained the degree at the time the fellowship commences; and
+· Have obtained a doctoral degree, at the time the fellowship commences and normally within the last five years from the start of the fellowship; and

 · Not have held a Provost’s Postdoctoral Fellowship previously.

 · Begin the fellowship by December 31, 2021;

 · Be a postdoctoral employee of the University of Toronto;

 · Be associated with a supervisor appointed to a graduate unit;